Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 See here for the resolution: https://raspberrypi.stackexchange.com/questions/137630/im-unable-to-install-flac-on-my-raspberry-pi-3

-The files you will need are going to be here: https://archive.raspbian.org/raspbian/pool/main/f/flac/
+The files you will need are going to be here: https://archive.raspbian.org/raspbian/pool/main/f/flac/ Please note the links below may have changed or be updated, so please refer back to this link above for the latest file names.

 `sudo apt-get install libogg0`